BollaDev/fps-controller-free/README.md

-do not use without permision
+do not use without permision (not afraid to kill)